Learn / Blog / Article

 Getting quick website feedback with one or two questions

-💡 Pro-tip for off-site surveys: “if your list of questions is getting longer it’s a good idea to invite your users to an off-site survey.
-Hotjar surveys let you trigger a minimalist invite anywhere on your site in your users’ journey, and it’ll take them to a separate link.
-This way you can source user feedback on your site, and get their responses on a new screen where more questions and more detailed replies work much better.
-Perfect for market research.”
+If your list of questions is getting longer, it’s a good idea to invite your users to an off-site survey.
+Hotjar Surveys lets you trigger a minimalist invite anywhere on your site in your users’ journey, and it’ll take them to a separate link.
+This way, you can source user feedback on your site and get their responses on a new screen where more questions and more detailed replies work much better—perfect for market research.

 3. Website feedback widgets